-"How can that be?" perhaps you ask.
-"Why isn't it blue?"
-The answer is that, like other members of the H. macrophylla species, the flower color is variable.
+Like other members of the H. macrophylla species, flower color is variable for Rhapsody Blue hydrangea, despite its name.
 It varies from pink to blue (with purple standing in between the two extremes).
 Coloration will depend on the presence (and quantity) or absence of aluminum in the soil, in conjunction with soil pH:

 - More aluminum turns the sepals blue

 - An absence of aluminum makes them pink

 As horticulturist, Tim Wood points out, aluminum is made more accessible to plants in acidic soils.
 So aluminum may be the doorway to changing hydrangea color to purple or blue, but it is soil pH that holds the key to the door.